Rather than being a

 heavens is invisible to us here on earth, as if concealed by clouds.

-How many times is the Son of man “coming on the clouds of heaven,” according to
+How many times is the Son of man “coming on the clouds of heaven,” when he

 one occasion that Jesus spoke of.

-You make the valid point that Jesus arrives in his glory and sits on
+You make the valid point that Jesus arrives in his glory and sits down on

 his throne with authority to separate the sheep from the goats “after